BlogSurveys

 SurveyMonkey vs Google Forms: in a nutshell

 SurveyMonkey is a survey software with quite a bit of presence on the market, starting in 1999.
 It caters to various industries, from healthcare to government, and diverse positions, from marketers to HR.
+For a deeper look at how SurveyMonkey compares with other tools in its category, check out our SurveyMonkey alternatives guide.

 Google Forms is a part of the Google Docs Editor suite, first introduced into the set of the giant’s web applications back in 2008.
 Like Google Docs you use on a daily basis, Google Forms is a click away from your Google account.